 - Look for the circuit breaker with the switch in the center position.

-- Flip the switch to off, and then flip it to on.
+- Flip the switch to off, and then flip it to the on position.

-- Wait a moment to see if the switch stays in the on position.
-If it does, the circuit breaker is reset and power is restored to the room.
+- Wait a moment to see if the breaker stays in the on position.
+If it does, the circuit breaker is reset and power should be restored.
 If the switch doesn't stay in the on position, it indicates a serious wiring problem.
 Contact a qualified electrician.

-Assuming the switch stays on, it's time to find the cause of the problem.
+Assuming the power stays on, it's time to find the cause of the problem.
 The two most common causes are a shorted device or too many things running at once, overloading the circuit.

 Here's how to find the problem:

-- Check for an overload by plugging everything in and switching everything on.
-If the breaker trips, either switch off some power guzzlers, like the air conditioner or heaters, or plug them into an outlet on different circuit [source: Do It Yourself].
+- Check for an overload by plugging everything in and turning everything on.
+If the breaker trips, either turn off some power guzzlers, like the air conditioner or heaters, or plug them into an outlet on a different circuit [source: Do It Yourself].